Impact of the COVID-19 pandemic on cinema: Exhibitors

 On March 5, 2021, cinemas in New York City were given authorization to reopen, subject to the same 50-patron limit as the remainder of the state.
 On March 11, after Los Angeles County moved from purple to red on the Blueprint for a Safer Economy, the Los Angeles County Department of Public Health (LACDPH) gave authorization for cinemas to resume operations in the area at 25% capacity.
-42 of the approximately 107 cinemas (as of 2019) in the LA area had resumed operations by March 26, with some chains and independent cinemas expecting to reopen over the next few weeks for the opening of Godzilla vs. Kong.
+42 of the approximately 107 cinemas (as of 2019) in the LA area had resumed operations by March 26, while other chains and independent cinemas reopened over the next few weeks for the release of Godzilla vs. Kong.

 Two weeks later, movie theaters in Los Angeles began reopening with 25% capacity.
 On March 23, 2021, Regal Cinemas announced that they would reopen their cinemas beginning April 2, 2021.
 On April 19, it was announced that capacity for New York cinemas would be raised to 33% on April 26.
 The same day, California issued an addendum that orange-tier counties would be restricted to 50% with no hard cap on patrons, and that counties under the yellow ("Minimal") tier would be allowed to operate cinemas and other selected venues at up to 75% capacity if all attendees present proof of full vaccination or a recent negative COVID-19 test.
 Guidance was also issued for seating sections with less physical distancing for those who are fully vaccinated.